tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The following design choices have been made for the EPC model:

- #. the only Packet Data Network (PDN) type supported is IPv4
+ #.
+The only Packet Data Network (PDN) type supported is IPv4.
- #. the SGW and PGW functional entities are implemented within a single
+ #.
+The SGW and PGW functional entities are implemented within a single
-    node, which is hence referred to as the SGW/PGW node
+    node, which is hence referred to as the SGW/PGW node.
- #. scenarios with inter-SGW mobility are not of interests.
+ #.
+The scenarios with inter-SGW mobility are not of interests.
 Hence, a
     single SGW/PGW node will be present in all simulations scenarios
- #. a clear use case for the EPC model is to accurately simulate the
+ #.
+A requirement for the EPC model is that it can be used to simulate the
     end-to-end performance of realistic applications.
-Hence, it should be possible to use with the EPC model any regular ns-3 application working on top of TCP or UDP
+Hence, it should be possible to use with the EPC model any regular ns-3 application working on top of TCP or UDP.
- #. another clear use case is the simulation of network topologies
+ #.
+Another requirement is the possibility of simulating network topologies
     with the presence of multiple eNBs, some of which might be equipped with a backhaul connection with limited capabilities.
-In order to simulate such scenarios accurately, the user data plane protocols being used between the eNBs and the SGW/PGW should be modeled accurately.
+In order to simulate such scenarios, the user data plane protocols being used between the eNBs and the SGW/PGW should be modeled accurately.
- #. it should be possible for a single UE to use different application
+ #.
+It should be possible for a single UE to use different applications
     with different QoS profiles.
 Hence, multiple EPS bearers should be supported for each UE.
 This includes the necessary classification of TCP/UDP traffic over IP done at the UE in the uplink and at the PGW in the downlink.
- #. the focus of the EPC model is mainly on the EPC data plane.
+ #.
+The focus of the EPC model is mainly on the EPC data plane.
 The
     accurate modeling of the EPC control plane is, for the time being, not a requirement; hence, the necessary control plane interactions can be modeled in a simplified way by leveraging on direct interaction among the different simulation objects via the provided helper objects.
- #. the focus of the model is on simulations of active users in ECM
+ #.
+The focus of the EPC model is on simulations of active users in ECM
     connected mode.
 Hence, all the functionality that is only relevant for ECM idle mode (in particular, tracking area update and paging) are not modeled at all.
- #. while handover support is not a current requirement, it is
+ #.
+While handover support is not a current requirement, it is
     planned to be considered in the near future.
 Hence, the management of EPS bearers by the eNBs and the SGW/PGW should be implemented in such a way that it can be re-used when handover support is eventually